Lotta Svärd: Postwar

 Lottas at an air raid warning post during the Second World War.

 When the Continuation War (1941–1944) ended, the Soviet Union demanded the ban of all organisations that it considered to be paramilitary, fascist or semi-fascist.
 Lotta Svärd was one of the groups that was disbanded, on 23 November 1944.
 However, a new organisation, Suomen Naisten Huoltosäätiö, was started and took over much of the old property.
 The organisation still exists by the name of Lotta Svärd Säätiö (Lotta Svärd Foundation).

 The Finnish Lotta Svärd organisation has inspired similar organisations in other countries and there is still a Lotta Svärd organisation in Sweden (the Swedish Women's Voluntary Defence Organization ("Lottorna"); the same model is also used in Denmark and Norway.

 Popular references

-A memorial placque on a building used by Lotta Svärd in Oulu.
+A memorial plaque on a building used by Lotta Svärd in Oulu.

+The character of Tyyne Hurskainen (portrayed by Anja Pohjola) in the Finnish political satire series Hyvät herrat is a veteran Lotta, and can be seen drinking out of a coffee cup stamped with Lotta Svärd's logo in the show's animated title sequence.

 The 2005 film Promise describes the experiences of Finnish Lottas during the Second World War.

 The Finnish indie pop group Vasas flora och fauna released the album "Släkt med Lotta Svärd" in May 13, 2015.

 A webcomic by Setz released April 23, 2017, "Lotta Svärd: Women of War" details the life of members of the Lotta Svärd during the Winter War, (1939-1940).